Writing a dissertation

 Checklist Guide

-• Be realistic: It is very tempting, when coming up with a dissertation topic, to go a little crazy and try and include everything that you are interested in, this is a clear recipe for disaster.
+• Be realistic: It’s tempting to choose a dissertation topic that tries to cover everything you’re interested in - but that’s a fast track to overwhelm.
 A dissertation is not your life's work, even a 100,000 word PhD thesis is nowhere near everything that you will ever be able to say on a topic.
-One of the secrets to a successful dissertation is knowing how to limit the scope of the project so that you maintain control and keep your research focused.
+Success lies in narrowing your focus so your research stays manageable and meaningful.
 Consider, for example, a dissertation on cats.
-You may be very keen on cats and excited about every aspect of their lives.
-With this in mind you decide on a dissertation project entitled "Cats of the world a study of their lives and behaviour".
+You may be very keen on cats and with this in mind you decide on a dissertation project entitled "Cats of the world a study of their lives and behaviour".
 You begin your research by typing "cats" into Google and immediately break the internet.
-You visit the library and search for every book and article they have on cats and return home with a mountain of textbooks that you have no chance of reading in the time available and so you give up and go and attempt something more doable like iron your socks.
+You visit the library and search for every book and article they have on cats and return home with a mountain of textbooks that you have no chance of reading in the time available.
+Suddenly, even ironing your socks feels more doable.

-• Establish a research focus and methodology: As with any task deciding exactly what needs to be done, how, when, with what and in what order is vital to the successful completion of an academic dissertation.
-There are a number of possible research foci and approaches that can help you structure a successful piece of research and selecting the one or ones most appropriate to your topic can mean the difference between a tightly argued and well-presented dissertation and a messy collection of randomly selected information on a vague theme.
+• Establish a research focus and methodology: Like any major task, a successful dissertation starts with clarity: what you’re doing, how, when, and in what order.
+There are a number of possible research foci and approaches that can help you structure a successful piece of research and selecting the one or ones most appropriate to your topic can mean the difference between a tightly argued and well-presented dissertation and a scattered collection of loosely connected ideas.
 Consider these for instance:

 The important thing is to work smart – identify what and how you plan to deal with your project before you try to gather resources and information.